OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: Optimal Power Flow for Restoration: OPF-R

 The static PSR formulation presented in the previous section is first validated on the IEEE 9-Bus model~\cite{psanalysis}, depicted in Fig.~\ref{fig:9busmodel}.
 The base power $A_\textrm{base}$ is chosen as 200 MW, equivalent to the active power limits of the generators.
 Further, the loads $L_5$, $L_6$, and $L_8$, of magnitudes 125 MW, 90 MW, and 100 MW, are split into three equally sized load steps of 41.67 MW, 30 MW, and 33.33 MW.
 This modification creates load steps which are more representative of a real restoration process on a high-voltage transmission network.

 The computational environment for simulations is described as follows.
 Optimization problems are formulated using Yalmip~\cite{yalmip} for Matlab~\cite{MATLAB:2024} and solved using Gurobi v12~\cite{gurobi} via a branch-and-bound algorithm.
-All simulations are conducted on a desktop computer with a 3.2 GHz Intel processor and 32 GB of RAM.
+All simulations in this section are conducted on a desktop computer with a 3.2 GHz Intel processor and 32 GB of RAM.

 The solution of the OPF-R formulation for the described 9-Bus model with 21 timesteps (20 decision steps plus the defined initial condition) is given in Table~\ref{tab:9bus-static}.
 For ease of presentation, each component to be energized is represented by its single-letter abbreviation: D (demand/load), L (line), G (generator), or T (transformer).
 The model requires 2.44 seconds to solve, including pre-processing.
 The objective function value of the output solution is -3805.
 If each timestep represents a real time of one minute, this value represents the total energy served over the restoration horizon in MW-min.